trinitrotoluene/DiscordBotTemplates/README.md

 ```
 dotnet run --token=<your_discord_bot_token>
 ```

+Note that some templates will require more than just the `token` configuration variable to be set.
+These requirements will be flagged by preprocessor warnings.

 4. Open the template in your IDE or text editor of choice, and start working on your new project!
 Please ensure you read the defined warnings carefully before you start.

 ## Updating